-- Sound from Patient Simulator to LLEAP is not working.
+Sound from Patient Simulator to LLEAP is not working.

 - Check that the microphone has not slipped out of place.
-Open the head skin zipper, located at the back of the head, enough to reveal the ears. - Ensure that the microphone is positioned in the cup located towards the top of the ear with the black surface facing outwards.
+Open the head skin zipper, located at the back of the head, enough to - Ensure that the microphone is positioned in the cup located towards the top of the ear with the black surface facing outwards.